ljonesdesign/INLS161-2021-summer-1/docs/02-web-dev/09-web-checklist.md

 sidebar_position: 9
 ---

+There may be some of you that are almost done with your web Project so you may begin working on your Documents project today and this weekend.
+Some books work better than others, so if you don't want to spend a lot of time looking for an appropriate book, you can [choose a book from this list](https://github.com/ljonesdesign/gutenberg-books).

 Here is a checklist that you can use to make sure you have all the parts of your website done before posting to OPAL and submitting.

 :::tip Grading Point Scale